-The basic syntax of the HAVING
+The basic syntax of the HAVING clause is:

 SELECT column1, aggregate_function(column2)